-Rhinoplasty (also known as nose re-shaping surgery or a nose job) is one of the most challenging and complex plastic surgery procedures.
-To get the best results, nose surgery requires that the surgeon has a keen sense of artistic proportions, advanced surgical skills, and extensive experience with the way various nasal structures and tissues respond to surgical intervention, both immediately and with the passage of time.
-Double board-certified plastic surgeon Dr. Sherrell Aston in New York City has written textbook chapters and lectured on rhinoplasty to plastic surgeons based on his years of experience and perfected nose surgery technique.
+Rhinoplasty is one of the most challenging and complex plastic surgery procedures.
+It requires a keen sense of surgical skill, extensive experience, and an understanding to how the various nasal structures and tissues respond to surgical intervention.
+New York rhinoplasty specialist, Dr. Sherrell J. Aston, has written textbook chapters and lectured on rhinoplasty to plastic surgeons from around the world.
+While rhinoplasty is primarily performed to change the cosmetic appearance of the nose, it is also performed to help improve nasal function.
 His focus on balancing the features of the nose with the entire face and maintaining the support and function of the nose lead to beautiful, long-lasting results.
-Dr. Aston's skill has also made him a member of The Rhinoplasty Society, a non-profit organization of the world's top nose surgeons.
+The vast majority of nasal surgeries are performed in teenagers and young adults, but an increasing number of patients from their 30s to their 60s are having the procedure.
+Today’s advanced rhinoplasty procedures produce natural, gorgeous results with a shorter healing time.
+Dr. Aston's skill has also made him a member of The Rhinoplasty Society, a nonprofit organization of the world's top nose surgeons.

 "Doctor Aston is a magician!!!!
 He made my droopy nose look marvelous!
 I'm very happy and highly recommend this most talented Doctor!!!
 Please contact me if you have any questions regarding the rhinoplasty.
 The process and the recovery was smooth and pretty fast.Thank you Dr. Aston!My email: [email protected]"- M.G. / Yelp / Nov 10, 2016